Caption: Second year Bioengineers outside the Royal Albert Hall - October 2017

 Caption: Students working in a laboratory

-Bioengineering is at the interface of engineering, medicine and the life sciences.
+Bioengineering is the interface of engineering, medicine and the life sciences.
 It is a rapidly evolving inter-disciplinary field that applies engineering principles and technology to medical and biological problems.
 As a Bioengineer you will study many subjects including engineering mathematics, mechanics, electrical engineering, computing and programming, anatomy and physiology, cell and molecular biology, chemistry and design and professional skills.

 Find out more about each programme in the online prospectus: